turnerem/zenzen/README.md

-## Go Log
+## ZenZen

-Go and log your work.
-A personal log written in Go.
+Take notes in the terminal.

 A log of achievements, and an account of how little time it was thought it would take to complete them.
 Log initial predictions of how long it will take to complete a piece of work.